-The KeY proof obligation for this specification requires that if the parameter amount is negative or equal to 0 or if the pure method checkSum returns 0 with the argument this.balance + amount and the invariants of PayCardJunior hold, then the method throws a CardException in a state that satisfies the pre-condition.
+The KeY proof obligation for this specification requires that if the parameter amount is negative or equal to 0 or if the pure method checkSum returns 0 with the argument this.balance + amount and the invariants of PayCardJunior hold then the method throws a CardException in a state that satisfies the pre-condition.

-Using the JML specification browser and selecting the property exceptional_behavior for charge0 loads a proof obligation with a JavaDL formalization of this property.
+Using the JML specification browser and selecting the property exceptional\behavior for charge0 loads a proof obligation with a JavaDL formalisation of this property.

-As this specification contains a query to checkSum, you should set Quey Treatment to Expand, or expand the query interactively.
 Start the proof again by pushing the run strategy-button.
 The proof is closed automatically by the strategies.

-Generic Behavior Specification Case.
+Generic Behavior Specification Cases.
 The method specification for method createCard in PayCardJunior is: